gbadev-org/tonc/content/log.md

 ### Feb 2007 (v1.3b)

 As every programmer knows, you're supposed to write down the changes you make while making them.
-As every programmer also knows, this has a tendency to be forgotten <span class="kbd">\^\_\^;;</span>.
+As every programmer also knows, this has a tendency to be forgotten <kbd>\^\_\^;;</kbd>.
 I probably missed a few things here.

 Text: